 Fun for the whole family. $7 Adults 12+ / $3 Children 12 and Under, 5 years and younger FREE.
+New-Family rate $25.00 includes 2 Adults and up to 5 kids.
 This is a NO DOG event.
 Please visit website for your kennel needs with Upper Valley Kennel.

 Vendors, Food, Live Music, Entertainment for the kids including Jakes Jungle & the coloring contest presented by American Furniture Warehouse.

-For a full view of the 2016 schedule, click here.
+For a full view of the 2017 schedule, activities, and Peach Jam Stage click here.

 Please visit the website for further details.

 We're not absolutely sure when the Palisade Peach Festival began, but early historical records from The Museum of Western Colorado indicate that “Peach Days” was a popular event held in the late 1800' s.
 The photo of the Peach Queen dates from the 1920' s and harkens back to a time when such festivals were celebrated with more formality!

 Some of the first peach trees in the area were planted in 1882 by John Harlow and his wife, Jean.
 Besides farming, Harlow served as road overseer and local justice of the peace.